- About us

 In exceptional circumstances where it has not been possible to fill a vacancy from this locality, then the trustees may consider applicants from the Pathways Jubilee area of benefit comprising the London boroughs of Wandsworth, Waltham Forest, Enfield, Haringey, Greenwich, Newham, Tower Hamlets and Lambeth.

-If you wish to apply for a place at this sheltered housing scheme, please print off and complete the sheltered housing application form, then return it to Pathways at 33 Dean Court, Bowmans Close, Ealing London W13 9YU.
+If you wish to apply for a place at this independent living housing scheme, please print off and complete the accommodation application form, then return it to Pathways at 33 Dean Court, Bowmans Close, Ealing London W13 9YU.